Vishal7728/CompainionHub/frontend/README.md

 # CompanionHub Frontend

-This is the frontend application for CompanionHub, built with React.js.
+The React.js frontend application for the CompanionHub platform.

 ## Features